Exploring Identity: American Born Chinese

 Notes for Teachers

-• This book (and unit) contains discussions and depictions of a number of ugly, racist stereotypes about Asian American people.
+• American Born Chinese contains discussions and depictions of a number of harmful, racist stereotypes, and racist slurs about Asian American people.
+Yang intentionally includes a number of harmful, racist stereotypes about Asian Americans in American Born Chinese to draw attention to them and help people realize their severity.
 Although students will be thinking and talking about these stereotypes through a critical lens, they nevertheless have the power to cause harm.
-It is essential that you create an environment where all of your students—but particularly your Asian American students—are safe.
-Students must understand that stereotypes and prejudice can lead to serious, real-world consequences for the people.
+It is essential that teachers and students work to create an environment where all students—but especially Asian American students—are safe.
+Students must understand that stereotypes and prejudice can lead to serious, real-world consequences for people.
+The following are suggested additional resources for this unit:

 Lesson Map